samsquire/ideas2/README.md

 # 62. Work by mobile phone

 People should be able to do work via a mobile phone and be paid for it.
-We need to convert problems to be runnable by mobile phone and a user.
+We need to convert problems to be runnable by mobile phone.

 # 63. Title Finder - Vote on the division of work